 So, developing a free mobile app is an apt business strategy.

-Before announcing any platform, a “clear winner”, you need to decide the platform for which you want your app to be developed.
+Before announcing any platform, a “clear winner”, you need to choose the platform for which you want your app to be developed.
 Your decision can create a great impact on your revenue stream due to differences in the platform's popularity and market penetration.

 As you know, in the mobile app development market, developers are high in demand because of their experience, skills, and adaptation to the new market trends and are compensated accordingly.
-Talking about Android and iOS; Android platforms win here with an average salary of $98K amongst the developers.
+Talking about Android and iOS; Android platforms win here with an average wage of $98K amongst the developers.
 The reason for Android’s success is quite simple: constant market penetration that makes Android a foremost choice for developers to build an app.
 However, Apple’s iOS platform is not too behind since iOS app developers are making around $97K annually.

 So, this was all about how platform selection can make a big difference in your revenue stream.